zhihanyang2022/pytorch-ppo/README.md

 ## FAQs

-*Why parallelism doesn't bring you as much speedup as you think?*
+*Why doesn't parallel data collection bring you as much speedup as you think?*

-Sure, parallelism brings some speedup, but PPO is fast primarily because it's taking far fewer gradient steps than, e.g., DDPG, given the same number of environment timesteps.
+Sure, parallel data collection brings some speedup, but PPO is fast primarily because it's taking far fewer gradient steps than, e.g., DDPG, given the same number of environment timesteps.
 See https://github.com/DLR-RM/stable-baselines3/issues/643 for a thorough discussion.

-*How is this implementation different from SB3's?*
+*How is this implementation different from SB3's PPO?*

 They are supposed to be exactly the same, except that this repo doesn't have certain arguments, which are default to None or False in SB3 anyways.
 The hyper-parameters in config files were copied from rl-baselines3-zoo.
 These hyper-parameter values are good because they are tuned.